ncatlab/nlab-content/pages/654.md

 These were introduced in:

 * M. Kapranov and V. Voevodsky, _$2$-categories and Zamolodchikov tetrahedra equations_ in _Algebraic groups and their generalization: quantum and infinite-dimensional methods, University Park, PA (1991) (eds: W. J. Haboush and B. J. Parshall), Proc.
 Sympos.
 Pure Math.
 56 (Amer.
 Math.
-Soc., Providencem RIm 1994), pp. 177-259
+Soc., Providence RI 1994), pp. 177-259

 The idea here is that just as a vector space can be regarded as a [[module]] over the [[ground field]] $k$, a $2$-vector space $W$ should be a [[category]] which is a [[monoidal category module]] with some nice properties (such as being an abelian category) over a suitable [[monoidal category]] $V$ which plays the role of the categorified ground field.
 There is then an obvious [[bicategory]] of such module categories.